 Ms Patchara Benjarattanaporn assumed the position of UNAIDS Country Director for Thailand since 1 August 2017.
 Previously, she served as Strategic Information Adviser at UNAIDS Thailand Country Office.
 Prior to joining the UN, Ms Benjarattanaporn worked with various international organizations; USAID Regional Development Mission, Population Council/Regional Office and Family Health International /Regional Office, managing strategic information and regional HIV-related activities in Myanmar, China, Laos, Thailand and Papua New Guinea.
 Ms Benjarattanaporn holds a Doctoral degree in Demography and a Master's degree in Population and Social Research.
 She is a Thai national.

 Mr Renaud Meyer started his assignment as UNDP Resident Representative to Thailand in March 2019.
-Prior to that, Mr Meyer served as Senior Deputy Country Director for UNDP Afghanistan from November 2012 to December 2014.
+Prior to that, Mr Meyer served as the Country Director for UNDP Nepal from January 2015.
 Before joining the United Nations, Mr Meyer worked in Tunisia for the French Ministry of Foreign Affairs.
 A French citizen, Renaud holds a Master’s in International Relations and Development Studies from the University of Strasbourg and graduated from the Institut D’Etudes Politiques of Strasbourg.
 He also completed a one-year programme of studies at the School of Foreign Service at Georgetown University in Washington D.C., U.S.A.

 Ms Samina Kadwani heads the UNOPS Multi-Country Office out of Bangkok, which oversees Thailand, Indonesia and the Pacific Countries.
 Ms Kadwani has been with UNOPS for over 20 years and has held several positions with the organisation in the areas of programme management, business development and client relationship management covering several geographical areas including New York, Copenhagen, Geneva and Bangkok.
 Ms Kadwani is a certified project management specialist with vast experience in managing large programmes and has studied in India and the US.